Orange County Theft Crimes Lawyer

 As noted earlier, all theft crimes carry the same level of mental culpability – e.g., the specific intent to thieve.
 This is more challenging for the government to prove than most would expect.
 Often, a skilled criminal attorney can create reasonable doubt or produce evidence showing the “theft” was carried out by accident or was a misunderstanding.

 If the alleged act was carried out in the belief that you were entitled to obtain your property, even if your belief was unreasonable, it serves an absolute defense.
 The law does not punish those who believe they’re entitled to reclaim their property.

 In more sophisticated theft allegations involving financial transactions, the evidence is ordinarily arguable and unclear.
 This is true when there’s a battle between the experts, often between forensic accountants.
 This is a very tedious task for the prosecution and typically contains holes for reasonable doubt.

 Contact an Orange County Theft Crimes Lawyer

-If you or a loved one has been charged with theft, no matter how serious the charge may be, it is critical that you speak with an experienced and respected Orange County criminal defense attorney at the Law Offices of John D. Rogers.
-Our office will analyze the government’s case and determine if the theft charge is legitimate, and if any search or seizure issues are lawful, and mount your defense.
-John D. Rogers is available 24/7, and is standing by to provide you with the legal representation you deserve.
+If you or a loved one has been charged with theft, no matter how serious the charge may be, it is critical that you speak with an experienced and respected Orange County criminal defense lawyer.
+Our office will analyze the government’s case and determine if the theft charge is legitimate and if any search or seizure issues are lawful, and mount your defense.
+Our office is standing by to provide you with the legal representation you deserve.
 Contact us today to schedule your free confidential consultation.